berttejeda/bert.cheater/README.md

 # Introduction

-`cheater` is a general-purpose cheatsheet tool powered by python.
+`bt-cheater` is a general-purpose cheatsheet tool powered by python.

 The tool provides a way search through snippets of text stored in plain-text files using keywords, and all from the commandline.

 The search logic relies on a simple structure for the text: a cheat _header_ and _body_, e.g.

 ```
 # python ternary assignments # ternary # variables
     This is a note on python ternary variable assignments
 # bash loops # loops
     This is text on bash loop structures
 # civil # war # us
     Dates: Apr 12, 1861 - May 9, 1865
 ```

 As illustrated above, the header is comprised of _Cheat Terms_, which are keywords delimited by octothorpes (#).